Master of Science in Criminology and Criminal Justice – How to Apply

 Applying for the Master of Science in Criminology & Criminal Justice degree consists of 3 simple steps:

-Click here to complete and submit your online application.
-Along with you application, you will also submit the following documents within the application system:
+Along with your application, you will also submit the following documents within the application system:

 - A personal statement explaining the potential student’s interest in the program and reasons for applying.

 - An academic writing sample.
-This should be either an original research paper (e.g., documenting original data collection, statistical analysis, and discussion of findings) or a literature review (e.g., a review or argument paper based on peer reviewed journal articles, NOT newspaper articles or websites).
-The paper should be between 5 and 20 pages and should use APA formatting for the in text citations and bibliography.
-This is mandatory for the application, so if you don’t have a writing sample that meets the above criteria, you should contact Dr. Santos at the email below for direction in writing one (i.e., she will provide some guidance and resources on which to base your writing sample).
+This should be either an original research paper (e.g., documenting original data collection, statistical analysis, and discussion of findings) or a literature review (e.g., a review or argument paper based on peer-reviewed journal articles, NOT newspaper articles or websites).
+The paper should be between 5 and 20 pages and should use APA formatting for the in-text citations and bibliography.
+This is mandatory for the application, so if you don’t have a writing sample that meets the above criteria, you should contact Dr. Atkin-Plunk at firstname.lastname@example.org for direction in writing one (i.e., she will provide some guidance and resources on which to base your writing sample).

 The GRE is NOT required for admission; however, if a student does not have a grade point average (GPA) of 3.0 or higher in the last 60 hours of work attempted at the undergraduate level, the applicant can submit his/her score on the Graduate Record Exam to be considered (only GRE scores from within the last 5 years will be accepted).
 A GRE score of over 300 may help the applicant’s prospects for acceptance.